fabi0dev/bubble-particles/README.md

 # Bubble Particles

-Primeiramente faça a importação
+Primeiramente faça a importação:

 ```js
 import { bubbleParticles } from "./particles";
 ```

-Depois use:
+Depois chame a função:

 ```js
 useEffect(() => {